 Excess waste, nitrates, fluid pH, ammonia, low-soluble oxygen content and other stressors will lower fish antibodies and can lead to possible outbreaks that can be avoided with good aquarium maintenance.
 However, the parasite must be present for the disease to develop.

-Life of Ich
+Life Cycle of the ich

-How to spot fish
+How to spot Ich on fish

 Its symptoms include the presence of white spots resembling a sprinkle of salt grain on the body and gills, frequent scraping of the body against objects, loss of appetite, and abnormal hiding behaviours.